chevaucheurdepouler/chevaucheurdepouler/README.md

 ### About me
 Harry is a currently work in project human with unknown capacities.
 Sometimes he can do some cool stuff with computers, like:
 - programming in Python / doing web stuff
-- building a full fonctionnal web server and things like that
+- building a full fonctionnal server and stuff like that
 - idk one time i used photoshop i created a espagonl and people found this funny so i'm a dEsIgNeR :relaxed:

 ### Contact me